Welcome to Layer Culture!

 After two of my best friends passed away, literally one after the other back in 2010.
 Life forced me to look at myself in a new light.

 The Travel Lifesyle / Mindset

 I always knew life was short.
 But losing my friends made me realize how even going to sleep at night was a risk.

 The risk being that, I may never wake up.

 👼🏿 R.I.P Kola Lucas / 👼🏻 R.I.P John Plant

 Shortly after, and without hesitation, I quit my previous life plan.
 From that day on, I decided to live a life of travel/uncertainty.

 One of the major things I did that led me to create Layer Culture was the idea of traveling to new and different cultures.

-Why South America?
+Why Travel to Latin America?